Cinfig/Microbiome---WGS---FIM/README.md

 # Microbiome---WGS---FIM
 This repository implements a frequent itemset mining tool to mine relative abundances of whole genome sequencing (WGS) studies from the MGnify database.

-The following relevant files are use the MGnify API:
+The following relevant files are use the MGnify and other API:

 - Connector_MGnify.py
 - Pull_all_projects_MGnify.py
 - Pull_selected_project_MGnify.py
+- Connect_species_with_functionality.py
 - Mine.py

 1. Connector_Mgnify.py
    This module sets up the connection with the MGnify API to be able to pull data.

 2. Pull_all_projects_MGnify.py
    This modul pulls all project data based on the interactively selected human biome type and experiment type.